-Comment 13 to 25 The injury will involve significant disability and require major surgery.
-Examples of the injury • a serious fracture with secondary arthritis • a crush injury • nerve palsies from which the injured person will partially recover • permanent, poor restriction of range of motion with the elbow constrained in a satisfactory functional position Additional comment about appropriate level of ISV An ISV at or near the top of the range will be appropriate if there is whole person impairment for the injury of 23% and the injury is to the elbow of the dominant upper limb.
+C Comment 13 to 25

+The injury will involve significant isability and require major surgery.

+E Examples of the injury

+• a serious fracture with secondary arthritis

+• a crush injury

+- nerve palsies from which the injured person will partially recover - permanent, poor restriction of range of motion with the elbow constrained in a satisfactory functional position en

+An ISV at or near the top of the range will be appropriate if there is whole person impairment for the injury of 23% and the injury is to the elbow of the dominant upper limb.